AdobeDocs/experience-manager-65.en/help/communities/client-customize.md

 >[!CAUTION]
 >
->Any CSS class name that is prefixed with `scf-js` has a specific use in javascript code.
-These classes affect the state of a component (for example, toggle from hidden to visible) and should neither be overriden nor removed.
+>Any CSS class name that is prefixed with `scf-js` has a specific use in JavaScript code.
+These classes affect the state of a component (for example, toggle from hidden to visible) and should neither be overridden nor removed.
 >
->While the `scf-js` classes do not affect styles, the class names may be used in stylesheets with the caveat that, as they control the states of elements, there may be side effects.
+>While the `scf-js` classes do not affect styles, the class names may be used in style sheets with the caveat that, as they control the states of elements, there may be side effects.

-## Extending Javascript {#extending-javascript}
+## Extending JavaScript {#extending-javascript}

-To extend a components Javascript implementation, you need to:
+To extend a components JavaScript implementation, you need to:

-1. Create a component for you app with a jcr:resourceSuperType set to the value of the extended component's jcr:resourceType, e.g. social/forum/components/hbs/forum.
+1. Create a component for your app with a jcr:resourceSuperType set to the value of the extended component's jcr:resourceType, e.g. social/forum/components/hbs/forum.
-1. Examine the default SCF component's Javascript to determine what methods need to be registered using SCF.registerComponent().
+1. Examine the default SCF component's JavaScript to determine what methods need to be registered using SCF.registerComponent().
-1. Either copy the extended component's Javascript or start from scratch.
+1. Either copy the extended component's JavaScript or start from scratch.
 1. Extend the method.
 1. Use SCF.registerComponent() to register all methods with either the defaults or the customized objects and views.